2025 AGENDA: The 2025 Fresh Produce Food Safety Innovation Agenda

 The Guidelines for Fresh Produce Food Safety continue to represent the most recent research-based evidence and thinking in food safety.
 As the custodians of the Guidelines, we ensure they are readily available as a practical resource for growers, packers and along the supply chain.

-We have also developed research partnerships – ARC Training Centre in Fresh Produce Food Safety, Freshcare Limited and Australian Horticultural Research – to undertake Australian based research that provides local evidence to inform domestic and export requirements such as withholding periods for animal manures, composts and irrigation water.
+We have also developed research partnerships – ARC Training Centre in Fresh Produce Food Safety, Freshcare Limited and Applied Horticultural Research – to undertake Australian based research that provides local evidence to inform domestic and export requirements such as withholding periods for animal manures, composts and irrigation water.
 These findings are segue directly into the biennial updates of the Guidelines.

 Key Food Safety Challenges